SeppNel/mpv-url-handler/README.md

-URL Handler for mpv player.
+URL Handler for mpv player for Windows.
 # Usage
 Extract to folder of choice and run exe file.
 It should create the registry keys necessary.
 In config.yml change mpvPath to you mpv player executable path.